 Furniture Care

 Marble and marble veneers are natural products formed thousands of years ago.
-Each marble piece will vary in color, texture and pattern - this proves that it is real marble.
+Each marble piece will vary in color, texture and pattern.
 You may even feel inconsistencies on the surface.
 These indentations are not flaws, but nature's guarantee of authenticity.

 Nothing comes close to the beauty, character and uniqueness of real marble.
 This shiny, polyurethane/polyester coated sealed marble can be maintained by following these tips: